AST SpaceMobile Inc. (ASTS) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price point forecasted by analysts for AST SpaceMobile Inc. (ASTS) is $15.00, which is $16.6 above the current market price.
-The public float for ASTS is 81.35M, and currently, short sellers hold a 20.39% ratio of that float.
-The average trading volume of ASTS on September 12, 2023 was 2.33M shares.
+The average price recommended by analysts for AST SpaceMobile Inc. (ASTS) is $15.00, which is $16.62 above the current market price.
+The public float for ASTS is 81.35M and currently, short sellers hold a 22.75% of that float.
+On September 19, 2023, ASTS’s average trading volume was 2.41M shares.

 ASTS’s Market Performance

-ASTS stock saw a decrease of 4.77% in the past week, with a monthly decline of -4.35% and a quarterly a decrease of -30.75%.
-The volatility ratio for the week is 3.94%, and the volatility levels for the last 30 days are 6.29% for AST SpaceMobile Inc. (ASTS).
-The simple moving average for the last 20 days is 4.87% for ASTS stock, with a simple moving average of -19.36% for the last 200 days.
+ASTS stock saw an increase of -0.12% in the past week, with a monthly gain of 5.06% and a quarterly increase of -33.91%.
+The volatility ratio for the week is 6.19%, and the volatility levels for the last 30 days are 4.81% for AST SpaceMobile Inc. (ASTS).
+The simple moving average for the last 20 days is 4.19% for ASTS’s stock, with a simple moving average of -18.71% for the last 200 days.

 Analysts’ Opinion of ASTS